 1. Satu’li Sampler Platter

-An unusual and exciting option for a quick-service restaurant in Walt Disney World, the Satu’li Sampler Platter allows you to sample each of the Canteen’s bowl bases and sauces, along with four proteins, vegetable slaw and four non-specialty drinks.
+An exciting option for a quick-service restaurant in Walt Disney World, the Satu’li Sampler Platter allows you to sample each of the Canteen’s bowl bases and sauces, along with four proteins, vegetable slaw and four non-specialty drinks.
 At $74.99, it’s not cheap, but you’re only paying around $12 more than you would for four separate meals/drinks, and it may be worth it for the chance to mix bases and sauces and try a bit of everything.
 Make sure you read the fine print, though: the platter option is only available from 5:00 pm until the restaurant closes.